bcgsc/RNA-Bloom/README.md

 java -jar RNA-Bloom.jar -long LONG.fastq -t THREADS -outdir OUTDIR
 ```
 Input reads are expected to be in a mix of both forward and reverse orientations.

+Options `-pool` and `-ref` are not supported for long-read data at this time.

 ### (B) assemble nanopore direct RNA sequencing data:
 ```